DiscipleTools/DT_DOCS/Disciple_Tools_Theme/user_about.rst

 Contacts
 --------

 A contact is someone that you are trying to reach.
-When a contact is first met it is important to add them to the database.
-To do this use the ``Create new contact`` button found under the ``Contacts`` page.
-More info can be found on the Create_Contacts_Page_.
+You can create new contacts and edit existing ones.
+For a step by step guide on creating new contacts, `go here <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/user_step_by_step.html#create-a-contact>`_.
 On the ``Contacts`` page you will be able to search contacts based off of filters.
 The default filter is your personal contacts.
 Other filters include ``All contacts`` and ``Contacts shared with me``.
 You can also create your own filters by pressing the ``Add new filter`` button.
-If you need to do a mass CSV import for contacts, go to the Mass_CSV_Contacts_Import_.
+If you need to do a mass CSV import for contacts, check out the step by step `here <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/user_step_by_step.html#mass-contacts-csv-import>`_.

 Groups
 ------

 A group is a collection of contacts that are meeting (e.g., a church, Bible study, etc.).
-You can find the group under the URL structure of https://[url]/groups/[group_num].
+You can find the groups under the URL structure of https://[url]/groups/[group_num].

 Details
 ~~~~~~~